bright/new-www/content/our-areas/iot-development.md

   have already been developing an existing system.
 We will help you in any phase of your software development.
 Fill in the form below, or drop us a line via
 ---
+## What is IoT and why you might need it?

+The Internet of Things (IoT) is easily described as a **network of various devices connected to the software**.
+As a result, users can control the devices and monitor the data provided by hardware.

+If you plan to sell or build devices connected with mobile applications, then consider hiring IoT experts who will create the right software for the devices.

 ## Is the IoT solutions company a good fit for you?

 Internet of Things is an integral part of the software development process for many industries.
 You may need an IoT provider especially when: